Condensed matter lessons about the origin of time: Condensed matter and emergent spacetimes

+with $\mathbf v$ the velocity vector of the background fluid and $c$ its speed of sound (which is related to the fluid density $\rho$), does not reproduce all possible general relativistic metrics, it does provide the possibility to simulate black holes.
+Indeed, if one has a normal or subsonic region where $v<c$, and a supersonic region where $v>c$, then the border where $v=c$ (and hence the $g_{tt}$ component of the metric changes sign) defines an acoustic horizon in exactly the same sense as event horizons are defined in general relativistic black holes.

 Building on these observations, the idea developed to study certain aspects of general relativity and quantum field theory by analogy with such perfect fluid systems~\cite{Barcelo:2005fc}.
 To take maximal advantage of the analogy, the microscopic physics of the fluid system should be well understood, theoretically and experimentally, even in regimes where the relativistic description breaks down.
 Then, full calculations based on firmly verified and controlled physics are (at least in principle) possible, even beyond the relativistic regime.
-Additionally, laboratory experiments might even become feasible that could shed light on issues of high-energy physics.
+Additionally, laboratory experiments become feasible that could shed light on issues of high-energy physics.
 The paradigmatic example is that of Bose-Einstein condensates (BECs).
-BECs fulfil all the listed conditions, and are for example considered a good candidate for a possible future experimental detection of Hawking radiation~\cite{Barcelo:2001ca}.
+BECs fulfill all the listed conditions, acoustic black holes have been realized in BECs~\cite{Lahav:2009wx}, and (phononic) Hawking radiation was indeed recently detected in a BEC black hole analogue~\cite{Steinhauer:2014dra}.